viamrobotics/docs/docs/tutorials/control/yahboom-rover.md

 ![A screenshot of the CONTROL tab UI with buttons to make the base move.](/tutorials/yahboom-rover/baseui.png)

 Awesome!
 Now you have a rover which you can drive using a webUI.
-But wouldn’t it be more fun to drive it around like an RC car?
-Now you can try attaching a Bluetooth controller and using that to control the rover.
+In the next step, we'll try to make it more fun to drive around like an RC car by attaching a Bluetooth controller and using that to control the rover.
 If you’ve ever connected a Bluetooth device using the Linux command line, great!
 If not, strap in, it’s going to be a bit of a ride.
 If you would like to skip adding a Bluetooth controller, [jump ahead to the Configuring the Camera Component section](#configuring-the-camera-component) of the tutorial.